git-lfs/git-lfs/docker/README.md

 In order to use the docker **images**, they have to be built so that they are ready to be used.
 For OSes like Debian, this is a fairly quick process.
-However CentOS takes considerably longer time, since it has to build go, ruby, or git from source, depending on the distro.
-Fortunately, you can build the docker images JUST once, and you won't have to build it again (until the version changed.)
+However CentOS takes considerably longer time, since it has to build go, ruby, or git from source, depending on the version.
+Fortunately, you can build the docker images JUST once, and you won't have to build it again (until the DOCKER\_LFS\_BUILD\_VERSION changes.)
 The build script uses a downloaded release from github of git-lfs to bootstrap the CentOS image and build/install all the necessary software.
-Currently the only way to change what version the image is built off of is by changing the URL in the Dockerfile for git-lfs_centos_*.

 This means all the compiling, yum/apt-get/custom dependency compiling is done once and saved.
 (This is done in CentOS by using the already existing